tchoi8/distributedwebofcare/_posts/2018-9-11-findingintimacy.md

 # To set og:image:
 # image: ...
 ---
+by Jessica Lynne, DWC Arist In Residence

+(an evolving statement first commissioned by the [Milwaukee Artist Resource Network](https://www.artsinmilwaukee.org/) in 2017)

 ![](http://distributedweb.care/static/images/air/jesslynne.jpg)

 *Jessica Lynne, on the left with [ARTS.BLACK](http://arts.black/) partner, Taylor Aldridge.
-Photog: Ash Arder*
+Photo: Ash Arder.*

-by Jessica Lynne, DWC Arist In Residence

-(an evolving statement first commissioned by the [Milwaukee Artist Resource Network](https://www.artsinmilwaukee.org/) in 2017)

 I have been spending time with Barbara Smith’s essay, “[Towards a Black Feminist Criticism](http://webs.wofford.edu/hitchmoughsa/Toward.html).”
 A lot of time, actually.
 It has become a central point of reference for me recently as I’ve worked to get to the root of my impulses as an art critic.